-Membership is open to anyone aged 16 or over who live in the area of Liverpool and the rest of the North West and North Wales.
+Membership is open to anyone aged 16 or above who live in the area of Liverpool and the rest of the North West and North Wales.

 Following the merger of the Trust with Aintree University Hospitals NHS Foundation Trust, you can now join the new Liverpool University Hospitals NHS Foundation Trust by clicking the link below.

 The role of members